 As one of the first nationally renowned children of feminist-lesbian parents, the identity, mission, and values of social justice work have always been close to my heart.

 Prior to my finance career, I earned a degree in Cultural Studies from Antioch College and, soon after, met Rachel Robasciotti.
 I respected Rachel’s intellect and politics and we became close friends, which led to our eventual working together.
 In 2008, I was honored to become an owner of our financial planning and investment management firm.
 The firm subsequently, and joyfully, became Robasciotti & Philipson.
+All these years later, I am proud our firm has merged with Abacus and I look forward to both helping clients make the transition while also continuing to build our social justice investing firm, Adasina Social Capital, with Rachel.

 In addition to my rewarding financial career, I also spent six years on the Board of Directors and Finance Committee of the National Center for Lesbian rights.